TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/2025-arts-recommendations.md

 - IMDb: https://www.imdb.com/title/tt0367279
 - Trakt: https://trakt.tv/shows/arrested-development

 A classic show for a reason, but a really flawed one.
-Season 1 and 2 are, in my opinion, the best comedy show. season 3 goes wobbly with a really bad side story (the MRF / Sharon Stone part).
-Season 4 and 5 are worse, but are still worth a watch for the characters.
+Season 1 and 2 are, in my opinion, the best comedy show.
+Season 3 goes wobbly with a really bad side story (the MRF / Sharon Stone parts).
+Season 4 and 5 are worse (but never as bad as the Season 3 MRF parts), but are still worth a watch for the characters.

 7/10 - Recommended